switchboardcc/excalidraw/README.md

 ## Overview

 This repository showcases what creating a growth experience with Switchboard looks like.
-For this demo, we'll be building on top of [Excalidraw](https://github.com/excalidraw/excalidraw), an open source tool for drawing and diagramming.
-We've also pulled in some basic UI components from [Chakra UI](https://chakra-ui.com/), a React component library.
+For this demo, we'll be building an onboarding experience on top of [Excalidraw](https://github.com/excalidraw/excalidraw), an open source tool for drawing and diagramming.
+We've also pulled in some basic UI components from [Chakra UI](https://chakra-ui.com/), an open source React component library.

 ## Requirements